clach04/x10_any/README.md

       * https://sourceforge.net/projects/mochad/ for CM15A RF (radio frequency) and PL (power line) controller and the CM19A RF controller
       * https://bitbucket.org/clach04/mochad_firecracker/ works under Windows and Linux and can control CM17A serial Firecracker

 Implemented in pure Python.
-Aim to work with:
+Known to work with:

   * Python 2.7
-  * Python 3.5
+  * Python 3.5 (NOTE works with Mochad and x10, not with https://bitbucket.org/cdelker/python-x10-firecracker-interface)

 ## Getting Started